Juhi Chawla recalls nearly getting a 'thappad' from Farah Khan!

-Mumbai: Actress Juhi Chawla has recalled memories of times when she along with others on the set would ‘nearly get a slap’ from choreographer-filmmaker Farah Khan and how everyone used to be scared of her.
+Mumbai: Bollywood actress Juhi Chawla has recalled memories of times when she along with others on the set would ‘nearly get a slap’ from choreographer-filmmaker Farah Khan and how everyone used to be scared of her.

 Juhi said this on the sets of ‘Zee Comedy Show’ where she will feature as a special guest this weekend.
 Farah plays the role of the ‘Laughing Buddha’ on the show.